-In 1907, a small group of Italian evangelicals were brought together in Chicago by the work of the Holy Spirit.
-Many signs, wonders and conversions followed, encouraging pioneers like L. Francescon, P. Ottolini, G. Lombardi, Lucia Menna, L. Terragnoli, U.Garrazzi, G. Perrou and many others, to evangelise among the Italian community across the United States and also abroad in Italy, Panama, Argentina and Brazil.
-Consequently, many churches were founded in those places for the testimony of the Lord’s Gospel.
+In 1907, several groups of Italian Evangelicals were brought together in Chicago, by the work of the Holy Spirit.
+Many signs, wonders and conversions followed, encouraging pioneers like L. Francescon, P. Ottolini, G. Lombardi, Lucia Menna, L. Terragnoli, U.Garrazzi, G. Perrou and many others, to evangelize among Italian speaking people across the United States and also abroad in Canada, Italy, Argentina and Brazil.
+Consequently, many churches were founded in those places for the testimony of our Lord’s Gospel.

-In order to keep fellowship and maintain an orderly progress, we follow the 12 Points of Doctrine, compiled at a convention of various congregations held in Niagara Falls, in USA, in April 1972.
+In order to keep fellowship and maintain an orderly progress, in April of 1927, a convention of various congregations was held in Niagara Falls and the 12 Points of Doctrine were adopted.

 Throughout the years, decreasing immigration rates and high levels of assimilation among the Italian brethren led to many changes in our congregations and facilitated opportunity for spreading the gospel to others.
 In the early 1980’s, some churches, espousing the same persuasion regarding worship, organization, and adherence to Scriptural doctrines, started to hold annual meetings, that today convenes in a rotation basis in Los Angeles, CA, Buffalo, NY and Chicago, IL, under the name Christian Congregation in the United States.

 Today, the Christian Congregation is a multi-ethnic body, providing services in English, Spanish, Portuguese and Italian, with a family of about 70 congregations across North America, committed to the preaching and practice of Biblical Christianity and to sharing the same hope and communion with churches of like doctrine around the globe.